-Cleverly laid out over several valleys of the surrounding mountain ranges.
-The Ba Na Hills mountain course is as the name suggests is hilly.
-The holes at the highest elevation have some remarkable views over the mountain ranges.
-The front nine form a traditional parkland course bounded by pine forests.
-The back 9 is definitely the more challenging test with severe dog legs and some interesting blind shots.
-Bunkering at Ba Na Hills is exceptional with long grassed edges.
-The sand is only partly visible from the tees, therefore, scoring improves with number of rounds played.
+Ba Na Hills Golf Club is cleverly laid out over several valleys close to the surrounding mountains.
+The holes at the highest elevations have some remarkable views.
+The front 9 forms a traditional parkland course bounded by pine forests, while the back 9 is definitely the more challenging test with severe doglegs and some interesting blind shots.
+The exceptional bunkering, cunningly, is only partly visible from the tees.
 The greens are angled from the approach shots and have little borrow, but there is a decent variety of pin positions to make them challenging.

 Situated just off the famous Danang Beach, The Montgomerie Links Vietnam is a 7,090-yard long enjoyable test.
 The Colin Montgomerie design boasts massive greens, treeless fairways and thick rough which gives it a links feel.
 With the sandy soil and wind-blown dunes, you might feel like you’re playing in Scotland or Ireland – but with warmer weather.
 Holes 7 and 13 are the standouts.
 Both are tough to hit par 4’s with deep bunkering and great views of the Marble Mountains.